RonaldJerez/vue-input-facade/docs/directive.md

 For times when you cannot use the component, you may use the directive instead.
 The directive has all the same features as the component, however the interface may not be as straight forward as using a component.
+The `prefill` and `short` features may passed in to the directive as modifiers.

 ### Basic usage